JCam6/DefensiveSecurity/Bash/README.md

 **Open-Source Content**

 These Bash scripts are generated from an OpenSCAP profile without warranty.
-Please note, this attempts to fix every selected rule, even if the system is already compliant.
+Please note, this attempts to fix every selected rule even if the system is already compliant.

 Files released publicly at: https://github.com/ComplianceAsCode